A healthy upside potential exists for 180 Life Sciences Corp (ATNF) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of 180 Life Sciences Corp (NASDAQ:ATNF) dipped -17.23% to close Monday’s market session at $0.20, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.175 and $0.2387 throughout the trading session with the volume trading being 1215650 shares, which represented a significant variation when compared to the three months average volume of 476.09K shares.
-The firm’s stock price fluctuated -33.42% within the last five trades and -49.00% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -83.31% in the last 6 months and -63.59% was subtracted to its value over the previous 3 months.
-ATNF stock is trading at a margin of -39.25%, -53.55% and -80.67% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of 180 Life Sciences Corp (NASDAQ:ATNF) dipped -10.05% to close Friday’s market session at $0.19, lower as compared to yesterday’s close.
+The stock price fluctuated between $0.17 and $0.209 throughout the trading session with the volume trading being 1040540 shares, which represented a significant variation when compared to the three months average volume of 572.31K shares.
+The firm’s stock price fluctuated -21.01% within the last five trades and -47.76% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -83.93% in the last 6 months and -75.10% was subtracted to its value over the previous 3 months.
+ATNF stock is trading at a margin of -34.10%, -52.11% and -80.56% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Artificial Intelligence Stocks to Buy for 2024